colelawrence/decipad/apps/docs/docs/formulas/formulas-for-tables.md

 ![lookup](./img/filter1.png)
 ![lookup](./img/sortby0.png)

-Notice how on this example, the returned table has its row ordered by `Expenses.Item`.
+Notice how in this example, the returned table has its rows ordered by `Expenses.Item`.

 ### Reverse table rows order - reverse()